BrunoLadiv/TheOdinProject/21-memory-card-game/README.md

 # The Odin Project: Memory Card Game

 Welcome to the Pokemon Memory Card Game, a project created as part of TheOdium Project curriculum.
-This game is built using React, fetching Pokemon data from [PokeAPI](https://pokeapi.co/), and styled components for an engaging user interface.
+This game is built using React, fetching Pokemon data from [PokeAPI](https://pokeapi.co/), fetch random pokemons every new game, and styled components for an engaging user interface.

 ![Game Screenshot](./screenshot.png)